HuCAL® Recombinant Monoclonal Antibody Generation Service

 This approach starts with an antibody selected from the standard antibody generation process that shows a very high specificity, but lacks sensitivity in the desired application.
 The LCDR3 or HCDR2 region of the parental antibody sequence is exchanged with highly diversified cassettes to generate a new antibody library of up to 108 antibodies differing only in the sequence of the exchanged CDR.

 Phage panning on the antigen is repeated with higher stringency; for example, by increasing the number and/or length of the washing steps, or reducing the amount of antigen in the panning rounds.
 The result is affinity matured unique antibodies.

 As part of the screening step, a high throughput off-rate determination is recommended for a minimum of 95 antibodies in order to select those with the highest affinities.
 These antibodies are then purified and the affinity is measured.
-Improvements of 102 to 103 can be expected.
-The result depends on the affinity of the parental binder and the nature of the antigen.
+The final improvement in affinity will depend on the affinity of the parental binder and the nature of the antigen.

 A single binder affinity maturation project is likely to take 6-7 months.
 This includes the initial 8 weeks for Fab antibody generation, time to test antibodies and select the parental clone for maturation, a further 16 weeks for the generation of the new antibody libraries, panning on the antigen, koff-rate ranking, purification and final affinity determination.

 Fig. 2.
 An anti-trastuzumab antibody ranked as having the highest affinity after maturation (red) was compared with the non-matured, parental antibody (black) in an ADA bridging ELISA format assay; the data highlights the difference in sensitivity obtained with the affinity matured antibody.